mcandries/b-dev-test/README.md

 Simply launch wrapper.py

-If you using VSCODE, launch.json is set to always launching ./wrapper.py, so you can F5 directly from exercice tab to launch it with wrapper.
+If using VSCODE, launch.json is set to always launching ./wrapper.py with the current openned script, so you can F5 directly from exercice tab to launch it with wrapper :)